Get Your First Frame for £71 With Code GETPAIR

 If you have 20/40 vision and are longing for 20/20, there are steps you can take to improve your vision.
 Step one: Call your favorite optometry practice and schedule a comprehensive eye exam.

-Annual eye exams are your first line of defense when it comes to your eye health.
-Your doctor will check for common vision problems, like nearsightedness, farsightedness, presbyopia, and astigmatism, and then prescribe corrective lenses, like single-vision or progressive lenses.
-They’ll also examine your retina health and check your eye pressure, and rule out serious conditions like cataracts, glaucoma, and macular degeneration.
+Regular eye exams are your first line of defense when it comes to your eye health.
+Your doctor will check for common vision problems, like nearsightedness (myopia), farsightedness (hyperopia), presbyopia, and astigmatism, and then prescribe corrective lenses, like single-vision or progressive lenses.
+They’ll also examine your retina health and check your eye pressure, and rule out serious impairments like cataracts, glaucoma, and macular degeneration.

 But, even with proper eye care, you shouldn’t expect to wake up one day and suddenly have 20/20 vision without corrective lenses.
 If you have 20/40 vision, start by trying out a pair of glasses.